sumantripuraneni/secrets-sync-operator/README.md

 # hvault-ocp-secrets-sync-operator
-An operator to deploy [hvault-ocp-secrets-sync](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) deployment in a namespace to create/update the OpenShift4 secrets from Hashi Vault.
+An operator to deploy [hvault-ocp-secrets-sync](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) in a namespace to create/update the OpenShift4 secrets from Hashi Vault.

-This operator provides the functionality of creating or updating of OCP secret types:
+This operator provides the functionality of creating :

-*  ImagePull Secrets
-*  TLS Secrets
-*  SSH Auth Secrets
-*  Opaque Secrets
-*  Opaque secrets based on a template (Jinja2)

-## How does it work?

-This operator will deploy,

 * A namespace `hvault-secrets-sync-operator-system` for operator deployment
 * A cluster scoped custom resource deployment (CRD) named `hvaultsecretssync`